Stephen Bennett, Co-Founder & Principal

 Mihai Patru, Co-Founder & Executive Director

 Mihai is a Senior Policy Fellow at University of California, Riverside, School of Public Policy where he designed and is currently coordinating the Social Entrepreneurship, Engagement and Development Lab (SEED Lab).
 He started his professional career as a diplomat with the Ministry of Foreign Affairs of Romania, where he held various positions, including advisor to the Foreign Minister and the State Secretary for Global Affairs.
 He served as Senior Fellow at the SAIS Center for Transatlantic Relations, Johns Hopkins University, Washington DC, and was the recipient of the U.S. State Department Transatlantic Diplomatic Fellow (2013/2014 cohort).
-In 2017, he co-founded Mozaique and is currently involved in its development and management.
+In 2017, he co-founded Mozaique, a social business supporting artisans around the world, and is currently involved in its development and management.

 He graduated from the University of Bucharest with a BA in Arabic Language and Literature and completed his graduate work at Central European University in Budapest (MA’10) and at Johns Hopkins University’s School of Advanced International Studies in Washington DC (MIPP’17).